nicholasferguson/Portable_SIMD/Readme.md

 	+ 	All tests were OK.
 	+ To run test with UMESIMD
 	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_UMESIMD
 	+ 	issue with test using UME::SIMD::SIMDVec.
-Container sizing is incorrect.
-		Working on a resolution.
+Container sizing is incorrect.  (fixed) Working on a resolution.

 =====================================================